samestrin/llm-interface/docs/USAGE.md

    - [Groq Interface (JSON Output with Repair)](#groq-interface-json-output-with-repair)
    - [OpenAI Interface (Cached)](#openai-interface-cached)
    - [OpenAI Interface (Graceful Retry)](#openai-interface-graceful-retry)

-The following guide was created to help you use `llm-interface` in your project.
-It assumes you have already installed the `llm-interface` NPM package.

 ## Using the `LLMInterfaceSendMessage` function